Is Your Website Generic? 5 Lazy Design Decisions that Do Damage

 And so should you.

-Cutting design corners to launch your website by a certain deadline may seem more important in the short-term, but that decision will come with chronic and long-term headaches.
+Cutting design corners to launch your website within budget, by a certain deadline, may seem more important in the short-term, but that decision will come with chronic and long-term headaches.

 At some point, you’ll need to correct your lazy design decisions.
 So, why not get the details right on the first go-round?
 Don’t own a website that looks plucked straight from a catalog.
 Roll up your sleeves and put in the work.